spences10/scottspence.com/posts/sveltekit-page-reaction-component-with-upstash-redis.md

 object.

 The last thing I'll need is the `path` which will be the page the component is on.
-The prop for this isn't in the component yet so I'll need to add that in later.
+In the previous section I added a `path` prop to the component currently it's defaulting to `/`.

 For now I want to validate the action is working so I'll just log out the data to the console.